IslemMe/quarto-manuscript-demo/README.md

 5. Use this template to generate your submission-ready paper

 ## Note
-⚠️ This is a **fictional dataset** for demonstration purposes only.
+⚠️ This demo uses a **fictional dataset** for demonstration purposes only.